The Elliott Homestead

 See Also: Safe Alternative To Heat Lamp for Chickens

-How to Get Chicks Outside?
+How To Get Chicks Outside?

 You want to move your chicks outdoors correctly.
 Two methods are available.

-1. Moving Chicks Outside of Gradually
+1. Moving Chicks Outside Of Gradually

 My method involves slowly moving the chicks outside.
 When the chicks have fully feathered, it is time to take out the heat lamps.
 If your home is colder, you can move your chicks there.